mvysny/vaadin-on-kotlin/docs/guides/creating_ui.md

 ## Creating Views

-Please git clone the [VoK Hello World App Vaadin 14](https://github.com/mvysny/vok-helloworld-app-v10) - we're going to experiment on that app.
+Please git clone the [VoK Hello World App](https://github.com/mvysny/vok-helloworld-app) - we're going to experiment on that app.

-If you open the [WelcomeView.kt](https://github.com/mvysny/vok-helloworld-app-v14/blob/master/web/src/main/kotlin/com/example/vok/WelcomeView.kt) file, you'll notice that it extends from the `VerticalLayout`.
+If you open the [WelcomeView.kt](https://github.com/mvysny/vok-helloworld-app/blob/master/web/src/main/kotlin/com/example/vok/WelcomeView.kt) file, you'll notice that it extends from the `VerticalLayout`.
 By extending the `VerticalLayout` we state that the root layout of this view is going to be vertical.

 > Vaadin 14 no longer introduces its own layout manager but uses